Skip to main content

 1. Run with the network disabled.
 VULKRO_OFFLINE=1 vulkro scan . produces the same findings as a connected run (modulo CVE bundle freshness).
 A scanner that "needs the cloud" would fail or hang.

-3. Read the source.
-Vulkro is closed source (the detector implementation is the licensed product), but the binary is not obfuscated, and the benchmark harness plus compliance mapping are public.
-The CVE bundler tool (tools/cve-bundler) that produces the signed advisory data is also public, so the only network input to a scan is reproducible end-to-end.
+3. Check the public artifacts.
+Vulkro is closed source (the detector implementation is the licensed product), but the binary is not obfuscated, and the benchmark harness and methodology plus the compliance mapping are public, so the accuracy and evidence claims are verifiable without the rule engine.

 Reporting a safety claim that turned out to be wrong